Anthem of Kamchatka Krai: History

-Morozov's anthem was chosen, and on 17 February 2010, a law on the anthem of Kamchatka Krai was adopted at a session of the Legistative Assembly.
+Morozov's anthem was chosen, and on 17 February 2010, a law on the anthem of Kamchatka Krai was adopted at a session of the Legislative Assembly.
 The law came into force on 1 July 2010, the anniversary of the Krai's creation on 1 July 2007, and anniversary celebrations were accompanied by the first performances of the new anthem, including by the combined choir directed by Morozov.

 On 23 November 2010, a selection of official recordings of the anthem were made available on the official website of the Kamchatka Krai government.
 These were recorded in early November 2010 by the full ensemble of the Kamchatka Choir Capella and the Moscow Globalis Symphony Orchestra, conducted by Pavel Borisovich Ovsyannikov.

 The anthem has been performed at several official events since then, such as sporting events, folklore festivals, Flag Day and the anniversary of the formation of Kamchatka Krai.